Jorl17/sharelatex-git-integration-unofficial/README.md

 		cd <my desired ShareLaTeX project folder>

-4. **Copy the URL address of your ShareLaTeX project** (we'll use https://www.sharelatex.com/project/56147712cc7f5d0adeadbeef) as an example).
+4. **Copy the URL address of your ShareLaTeX project** (we'll use https://www.sharelatex.com/project/56147712cc7f5d0adeadbeef as an example).

 5. Invoke **sharelatex-git** with that address

 		sharelatex-git https://www.sharelatex.com/project/56147712cc7f5d0adeadbeef

-6. **All done!** Whenever you want to add a new commit with your update ShareLaTeX project, come back to this folder and run
+6. **All done!** Whenever you want to add a new commit with your updated ShareLaTeX project changes, come back to this folder and run

 		sharelatex-git